mixu/gluejs/readme.md

     --command "uglifyjs --no-copyright"

+For more complicated use cases, you'll probably want to use `--transform`.

+## --transform (v2.1)

+`--transform <module>`: activates a source transformation module.
+This enables 3rd party extensions for things that are more complex than just piping through via `--command`.
+API-compatible with browserify's [source transformation modules](https://github.com/substack/node-browserify#list-of-source-transforms).

+This feature is new, so let me know if you run into issues with it.

+For example, using coffeeify:

+    npm install coffeeify
+    gluejs --transform coffeeify --include index.coffee > bundle.js

+gluejs uses [minitask](https://github.com/mixu/minitask) internally, so you can also write modules that return sync / async functions, Node core duplex / transform streams or Node core child_process objects.
+See `./test/command-integration/es6-module.js` and `./test/command-integration/jade-module.js` for examples.

+## --report

+Display the summary report.
+Particularly useful if you are minifying files, since the report will show the file size after transformation.

+## --jobs (v2.1)

+`--jobs <n>` / `.set('jobs', <n>)`: Sets the maximum level of parallelism for the task execution pipeline.
+Default: `os.cpus().length * 2`.

 ## --cache

 `--cache <path>` / `.set('cache', <path>)`: Use a cache for file builds (disabled by default).
 This is a directory where the results of the previous build are stored along with metadata.